datastax/dsbench-labs/README.md

 DSBench allows you to run realistic workloads against your CQL systems without having to build your own testing harness.
 It builds on a set of core testing concepts and machinery to give you a performance testing power suit.
 Specifically, it allows you to control and customize your client operations so that they are representative of a real workload that you would run with your application.
 If you don't want to control for this level of detail, you can use one of the built-in workloads with a single command.

-This repository is where we manage issues, feature requests, and releases for DSBench, a testing tool that offers simple and powerful benchmarking for Databases.
-DSBench is a tailored version of some of the tools used by DataStax for internal testing as well as with customers for performance testing and verification.
+This repository is where we manage issues, feature requests, and releases for DSBench.

 ## Supported Systems